DillonSteyl/SCIE1000/Week 4/loop_introduction_2.md

 While loops are a very important part of programming, so have another go writing a simple while loop.

 **Task:** Write a program that estimates and prints out all the average monthly temperatures for Cairns.
 To do this, construct a while loop that starts at 1 and counts up by 1 all the way to 12 (inclusive).
-We have given you the print statement (and equation) for you to use.
+We have given you the print statement for you to use, which contains an equation that will estimate the average temperature for month `i`.

 Remember, before you run your code in any exercise, tutorial, or other class, make sure your while loops satisfy these three criteria:
 1. It has a beginning (for this example, it is 1)